 Chartists will classify a standard ascending triangle as one having a horizontal or nearly horizontal top edge.
 If the top line deviates much from the horizontal, chartists will refer to these as wedge patterns; either a falling wedge or rising wedge depending on the orientation.

-The horizontal ascending triangle is classically a bullish signal.
+A horizontal ascending triangle is classically a bullish signal.
 On longer period charts the rising wedge is typically seen as a bearish formation – it’s the exhaustion phase of an uptrend as volume and momentum dwindles.
 However on the lower time frame forex charts the development is often bullish.

 When looking for bullish triangular patterns, the main visual cue is that they form in places where volatility is contracting.
 Often you won’t see the price forming exactly in a triangular shape, but it should be reasonably close.